fungaren/MyNotePad/README.md

 ## Known bugs

 1. (Linux)Texts copied to clipboard will disappear after the window closed
-2. (Linux)Cannot drop a file to the window to open it
-3. (Linux)Fail to open/save file in non-ascii path
+2. (Linux)Fail to open/save file in non-ascii path

 ## TODO